kovacsv/SimpleUnitTest/README.md

 Include modules
 ---------------

-You can add non-node modules, and use them in your tests.
+You can add not node based modules, and use them in your tests.

 For example, create a module with this content: